 In 2001, joined Extreme Networks as software engineer, developing, implementing, and testing IEEE MPLS, RSVP-TE, and HVPLS standards and drafts for Extreme Networks hardware and troubleshooting existing software.

 In 2003, joined the Center for Advanced Vehicular Systems at MSU, developing, implementing, testing, and extending JAVA-based software to extract geometry information from multiple 2-dimensional AutoCAD files (and store in a MySQL relational database) for re-creation of a 3-D model for Fire and Smoke simulation.
-Also performed design work on a Motion Data Server for storage, query, and retrieval of motion capture data.
+Performed design work on a Motion Data Server for storage, query, and retrieval of motion capture data.
+Conducted research on speedup of simulations of electrical transmission systems (land and ship) by applying parallelization and high-performance computing (HPC) technology.
+Developed software to automate determination of relay settings for transmission systems.

 |Research Interest: ||Parallel and distributed computing and simulation environments, performance monitoring of parallel/distributed applications, web portal technology and its application to scientific computing, programming tools.|